atiqsu/plugin-learning/README.md

-# Update the README again to include a detailed "How to Run This Plugin" section
+# "How to Run This Plugin" section -- detailed_instructions

-detailed_instructions = """

 ## ▶️ How to Run This Plugin (Step-by-Step)